MarcusMQF/Talk-to-Task/README.md

 ## 📱 About

-**Talk To Task** is a cutting-edge Flutter application designed to **revolutionize the ride-hailing driver experience in Malaysia** through advanced voice recognition and AI assistance.
+**Talk To Task** is a cutting-edge Flutter application designed to **revolutionize the ride-hailing driver experience not only in Malaysia,  but also in other countries where Grab operates, such as Singapore and Thailand** through advanced voice recognition and AI assistance.
 Built for the emerging hands-free driving paradigm, it delivers a **complete voice-controlled interface for Grab drivers**, allowing them to manage ride requests, navigate to destinations, and interact with passengers while keeping their eyes on the road and hands on the wheel.
 Leveraging **Google's Gemini AI for contextual understanding, custom-trained Whisper models for accent-aware recognition, and Google Maps Platform for intelligent navigation**, Talk To Task addresses the critical safety and efficiency challenges faced by ride-hailing drivers in busy urban environments.

 - **Key Features:** Hands-free ride management, wake-word activation, noise-cancelling voice processing, intelligent navigation, dark mode support
 - **Tech Stack:** Flutter, Dart, Google Maps, Gemini AI, Whisper AI, FastAPI